Have you ever considered taking sleeping pills to help with your sleep problems?

 I waited a week or two before trying Ambien again.
 Again, it made no difference.

 When I called my doctor to let her know, her only suggestion was for me to take MORE Ambien.
-When I said I wouldn't do that her second answer was for me to take Trazodone.
+When I said I wouldn't do that her second answer... was for me to take Trazodone.

 Sleeping Pills and Insomnia Treatment: A Misunderstood Relationship

-That's not to say that sleeping pills are the enemy.
-In some cases, they can play a helpful role in treating sleep disorders or other medical issues.
+In some cases, sleeping pills can play a helpful role in treating sleep disorders or other medical issues.
+But they are rarely needed to treat insomnia.

-But they are rarely needed to treat insomnia and when they are used, they need to be managed thoughtfully, usually as a bridge to a long-term sleep treatment, rather than as a lifelong solution.
+And, when they are used, they need to be managed thoughtfully, usually as a bridge to a long-term sleep treatment, rather than a lifelong solution.

 The Importance of Addressing the Root Causes of Insomnia for Long-lasting Results